DLVO theory: History

 who found that charged colloidal particles should experience a strong medium-range repulsion and a weaker long-range attraction.

 This theory did not explain the observed instability of colloidal dispersions against irreversible aggregation in solutions of high ionic strength.

-In 1941, Derjaguin and Landau introduced a theory for the stability of colloidal dispersions that invoked a fundamental instability driven by strong but short-ranged van der Waals attractions countered by the stabilizing influence of electrostatic repulsions.
+In 1941, Boris Derjaguin and Lev Landau introduced a theory for the stability of colloidal dispersions that invoked a fundamental instability driven by strong but short-ranged van der Waals attractions countered by the stabilizing influence of electrostatic repulsions.

-Seven years later, Verwey and Overbeek independently arrived at the same result.
+In 1948, Evert Verwey and Theodor Overbeek independently arrived at the same result.

 This so-called DLVO theory resolved the failure of the Levine–Dube theory to account for the dependence of colloidal dispersions' stability on the ionic strength of the electrolyte.

 Derivation

 DLVO theory is the combined effect of van der Waals and double layer force.
 For the derivation, different conditions must be taken into account and different equations can be obtained.
 But some useful assumptions can effectively simplify the process, which are suitable for ordinary conditions.
 The simplified way to derive it is to add the two parts together.